The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions: Simulation study for test development and tuning

+We compare the prior distributions with respect to convergence issues, execution times, and ESSs.
+There were no convergence issues.

 A boxplot of the execution times for posterior estimation stratified with respect to the prior distribution is shown in Figure \ref{fig:runningtimes}.
-All distribution choices lead to acceptable median execution times of 8 min for fix-log-log models, 13 min for log-log-log models, 10 min for fix-gam-gam models, and 40 min for gam-gam-gam models.
-While the maximal running times that occurred during the simulation stayed under about 1 h given a fix-log-log, 2 h given a fix-gam-gam, or 3 h given a log-log-log distribution, the gam-gam-gam prior produced execution times of up to 45 hours.
+The models produce median execution times of 16 Minutes with gamma priors, and 17 Minutes with lognormal priors.
+The maximal running times stayed under 1 h 40 min given a gamma prior and under 3h given a lognormal prior.
+Gamma priors lead to ESSs of $>10\,000$ in $85\%$ of the posterior estimations for $\nu$, and $68\%$ for $\gamma$.
+For lognormal priors these number are $73\%$ for $\nu$ and $55\%$ for $\gamma$ (see Figure \ref{fig:effectivesamplesize}).